linkedin/DuaLip/docs/index.rst

   The modular design allows for easy extension to new constraint families and formulations as well as switching between different optimization algorithms for the Maximizer without modifying the core solver logic.

   Efficient
-    We further enhance the underlying solver by incorporating Jacobi-style preconditioning of the constraint matrix, primal variable scaling, and adaptive smoothing that progressively decays the regularization parameter to improve convergence rate and robustness in large-scale, real-world workloads.
+    We enhance the underlying solver by incorporating Jacobi-style preconditioning of the constraint matrix and adaptive smoothing that progressively decays the regularization parameter to improve convergence rate and robustness in large-scale, real-world workloads.

   Extensive Logging
     We provide extensive MLFlow logs to help users understand whether the solver has converged to a good approximate solution.
 For more details, please see :ref:`here <logging>`.